MarkTiedemann/marktiedemann.github.io/index.md

 #### # Want to work with me?

 I'm a bit introverted.
-This means it's kinda hard for me to concentrate in loud, busy open-plan offices so I try to avoid them.
-In turn, this also means I'd be grateful for a quiet working environment with a small team.
+This means I'm not comfortable in busy open-plan offices.
+In turn, this also means I'd be grateful for a quiet working environment, preferably with a small team.
 And I love to pair-program from time to time!
 (Doing it every day would probably exhaust me, though.)
 I'm open to remote work, but haven't tried it yet.

 I'm a [night owl](https://en.wikipedia.org/wiki/Night_owl_%28person%29).
 This means I work best in the afternoon, evening, sometimes late at night, but absolutely _not_ in the morning hours.
 After having a good night's sleep, I usually start my work around noon.